 Simply use source videos created at parties, holidays or family events to make a movie that enables you to relive these unique moments over and over again.
-Follow our tips and you'll soon be creating your own HD video masterpieces - with little effort and lots of fun!
+No matter if it's a 360 degree film or an action movie, follow our tips and you'll soon be creating your own HD video masterpieces - with little effort and lots of fun!

 Tell your story

 Your movie should tell a captivating and compelling story.
 Naturally, this always depends on the specific subject matter and the style you're seeking to achieve with your video.
 There are two options to ensure that your movie has a common thread running through it:

 - Either think about what your movie should look like beforehand, for example by writing a script beforehand (or at least have a mental picture of the narrative that you want your movie to convey).

 - Or you could take a look at prerecorded material, such as movies of your grandchildren, and consider how you could create a story with a narrative of its own.
 In both cases, it makes sense to create some notes before editing your footage.

 The following questions will help you to make your own video so that it is just as compelling for other people as it is for you:

 - How should the movie be structured to ensure that the story you want to tell makes a big impression on the viewer?

 - In which order should individual scenes be shown?
 Do you need to use flashbacks to tell your tale?